woodpecker-ci/woodpecker/docs/src/pages/migrations.md

 - The `latest` tag has been dropped to avoid accidental major version upgrades.
   A dedicated semver tag specification must be used, i.e., either a fixed version (like `v3.0.0`) or a rolling tag (e.g. `v3.0` or `v3`).

+- Git is now the only officially supported SCM.
+  No others were supported previously, but the existence of the env var `CI_REPO_SCM` indicated that others might be.
+  The env var has now been removed including unused code associated with it.

 - Previously, some (official) plugins were granted the `privileged` option by default to allow simplified usage.
   To streamline this process and enhance security transparency, no plugin is granted the `privileged` options by default anymore.
   To allow the use of these plugins in >= 3.0, they must be set explicitly through `WOODPECKER_PLUGINS_PRIVILEGED` on the admin side.